 Eye Scanners are used at door openings in conjunction with card readers.
 Eye Scanners are installed at 54” AFF typically with a card reader installed directly below at 48” AFF.
-In low security areas with the approval of UKPD the scanner maybe used as a primary security point of authentication along with the card reader.
-In high security areas the Eye Scanner is to be used as a challenge device.Both functions must be approved by UKPD in the design phase.
+In low security areas with the approval of UKPD, the scanner maybe used as a primary security point of authentication along with the card reader.
+In high security areas, the Eye Scanner is to be used as a challenge device.Both functions must be approved by UKPD in the design phase.
 UKPD is the administrator of the EyeLock user database and its integration with Lenel OnGuard.
 Users must enroll their eye scan with the designated authority at a designated enrollment location.
 Eye scanners shall be powered via POE and RS485 from centralized power supplies.
 This ensures continuous operation during network or power issues.